He was using pot and alcohol by 13. Ecstasy by 15. Cocaine soon followed. Then methamphetamines.

-Eventually, he and Meredith agreed to give it another go, and he’s taking classes to join her as a Roman Catholic.
-“Meredith is running a licensed daycare, the divorce is off the table, and the five of us are connecting again,” he says.
+Eventually, he and Mary agreed to give it another go, and he’s taking classes to join her as a Roman Catholic.
+“Mary is running a small business, the divorce is off the table, and the five of us are connecting again,” he says.

 “Guiding Light has taught me to be a better person.
 It’s taught me to be a better father.”

 Charlie recently finished the Guiding Light Recovery program and is now living at Iron House, eager to return to his family, but patient in knowing it can happen too soon.
 He’s also secured a job in maintenance, a pivotal move toward regaining his independence